-- Oral medication must be prescribed or have manufacturer's instructions written on them. - Staff must be provided with clear written instructions for administering such medication. - All risk assessment procedures are adhered to for the correct storage and administration of the medication.

-• The setting must have the parents' prior written consent.
+- Oral medication must be provided with the box/ manufacturer's instructions. - Staff must be provided with clear written instructions for administering such medication. - All risk assessment procedures are adhered to for the correct storage and administration of the medication. - The setting must have the parents' prior written consent.
 Consent is kept on file.